Articles by City & Category

-The 87-foot-diameter Hayden Sphere is comprised of the Hayden Planetarium (upper half) and the Big Bang Theater (lower half).
+The 87-foot-diameter Hayden Sphere houses the Hayden Planetarium (upper half) and the Big Bang Theater (lower half).
 Here, visitors can look down into a concave screen to witness a spectacular and accurate display of the Big Bang, created by an amalgamation of millions of astronomical observations.
-See the universe in darkness, then watch it expand, cool, and form gases, which then form galaxies, stars, and planets.
+See the universe in darkness and watch it expand, cool, and form gases, which then form galaxies, stars, and planets.

 Planning Your Visit

 For current hours of operation and more about what’s on, please refer to the attraction's website.